Incoming Students

 This page is intended to help students who will be starting their graduate studies this Fall term.

-Advisors and Supervisors
+Supervisors

-• advise students regarding their coursework.
+• Advise students regarding their coursework.

-• help students to adjust to the Department; for example the Advisor will be able to explain the details of the program or at least know whom to ask for precise information.
+• Help students to adjust to the Department; for example, the Advisor will be able to explain the details of the program or at least know whom to ask for precise information.

-• help students find a Supervisor.
-In most programs students are required to find a Supervisor after at most two terms (one term in the case of the course-based Statistics program).
+• Help students find a Supervisor.
+In most programs, students are required to find a Supervisor after at most two terms (one term in the case of the course-based Statistics program).
 The Supervisor may or may not be the same person as the Advisor (in most cases it will be).

-The Supervisor's job is to guide the students academic program.
+The Supervisor's job is to guide the student's academic program.
 For example, the following is a typical sample of the functions performed by the Supervisor:

-• advise students regarding their coursework.
+• Advise students regarding their coursework.

-• help students with any questions regarding their program.
+• Help students with any questions regarding their program.
 The Supervisor is always the person of first contact for any problem or question (unless the problem or question concerns the supervision itself, in which case the Graduate Office is the right address).
 Of course, purely administrative questions are also best addressed to the Graduate Office.

-• normally provide some additional support to international students who have higher tuition requirements.
+• Normally provide some additional support to international students who have higher tuition requirements.

 There are more responsibilities that a Supervisor has.
 Here, the point is merely to outline the difference to the Advisor.